LucDupAtGitHub/PDBP/README.md

 ###  `FactorialMain`

-We already stated that, for *type classes*, we are going to make use of the *dependency injection using* `import` technique.
+We already stated that, for *type classes*, we are going to make use of the *dependency injection by* `import` technique.
 Type classes need imported `val`'s to be `implicit`.
 So let's move on and define an `implicit val` that we can `import` later on.

 ```scala
 package pdbp.program.implicits.function